B&W, 1957, 70 mins. 55 secs.

-Though the title could easily apply to those sexy sci-fi spoofs from the 1970s, The Brain from Planet Arous appears to have mostly serious intentions despite a plot involving huge floating alien brains possessing John Agar and a dog.
-A favourite of "bad" cinema retrospectives, Brain is compulsively watchable, skillfully made, and boasts nary a dull moment, though it's easy to see why Agar never quite took off as a Hollywood leading man.
-At least he's moderately likeable and, later in the film, truly terrifying when he laughs maniacally into the camera, his eyes transformed into a horrific, glistening shade of black.
+Though the title could easily apply to the silly sci-fi spoofs from the 1970s, The Brain from Planet Arous is a bona fide '50s creature feature involving huge floating alien brains possessing John Agar and a dog.
+If that doesn't make you want to watch it right now, you need to get more fun out of life.
+A favorite of "bad" cinema retrospectives, Brain is compulsively watchable, skillfully made, and boasts nary a dull moment, though it's easy to see why Agar never quite took off as a Hollywood leading man.
+At least he's moderately charismatic and, later in the film, truly terrifying when he laughs maniacally into the camera, his eyes transformed into a horrific, glistening shade of inky silver.

-A series of weird radiation emanating from Mystery Mountain (yes, that really is its name) attracts the interest of nuclear scientist Steve Marsh (Agar), who packs up and heads out to investigate with his assistant, Dan (Robert Fuller, who, being the best actor in the film, gets wiped out quickly for his trouble).
+A series of weird radiation bursts emanating from Mystery Mountain (yes, that really is its name) attracts the interest of nuclear scientist Steve Marsh (Agar), who packs up and heads out to investigate with his assistant, Dan (Emergency's Fuller who, being the best actor in the film, gets wiped out quickly for his trouble).
 Inside a dark passageway the two men are assaulted by Gor, a levitating brain from Arous, who zaps Dan and enters Steve's body.
-Now possessed, the scientist returns home to his girlfriend, Sally (Joyce Meadows); diabolically crazed with a lust for power and sex, Gor/Steve proceeds to make Sally's life hell and plots to bring the worldwide military to its knees.
-Sally and her father tromp back out to Mystery Mountain where they meet a good brain, Vol, who decides to hide out in the family dog until Gor slips out of Steve's body for some air and becomes vulnerable.
+Now possessed, the scientist returns home to his girlfriend, Sally (Meadows); diabolically crazed with a lust for power and sex, Gor/Steve proceeds to make Sally's life hell and plots to bring the worldwide military to its knees.
+Sally and her father tromp back out to Mystery Mountain where they meet a good brain, Vol, who decides to hide out in the family dog, George, until Gor slips out of Steve's body for a breather and becomes vulnerable.
 After a nasty demonstration involving some A-bomb tests, it's clear that the only way to resolve this situation will involve a fire axe, some sacrifices from major characters, and the intervention of an alien-inhabited pooch.